riyapatel109/Heart-Stroke-Prediction-using-ML/README.md

 3.README File (README.md):
 Provides an overview of the project, including its objectives, dataset description, and instructions for running the Jupyter notebook.
 Includes information on dependencies, installation instructions, and any additional notes or considerations for users.

+🚀**Getting Up and Running**

+To delve into this project's analysis and model development, ensure you have a Python environment set up.
+Follow these steps:
+  1.Launch the Jupyter Notebook titled "House_Price_Prediction.ipynb" within your Python environment.
+    Alternatively, you can open the notebook directly in Colab for seamless exploration.

+  2.Execute the notebook cells sequentially to replicate the analysis and construct the model.

+Feel empowered to tweak and experiment with the code to deepen your understanding of the process and outcomes.